Academic and Administrative Program Director: Bohdan Hoshovsky

 Thus, MG-UY 3304 Introduction to Supply Chain Management is a 4-credit junior-year course focusing on external relationships.

-Students in this degree program may focus their study in one of two areas of concentration, which focus on particular issues and strategies that apply to business and technology management:
+Students in this degree program may direct their study in one of two areas of concentration, which focus on particular issues and strategies that apply to business and technology management:

 - Technology and Innovation in Finance prepares students to understand financial theory and how firms use modern finance for strategic and tactical decision-making.

-Candidates who choose the first concentration complete MG-UY 3304 (Introduction to Supply Chain Management) in their 6th semester and MG-UY 4004 (Management Strategy in Technology Sectors) in their 7th semester.
-Students electing the Technology and Innovation in Finance concentration of study take MG-UY 3214 (Advanced Corporate Finance) and MG-UY 4204 (Management Science) at these points in their careers as students.
+Candidates who choose the Technology Innovation and Strategy concentration must complete both MG-UY 3304 (Introduction to Supply Chain Management) in their 6th semester and MG-UY 4004 (Management Strategy in Technology Sectors) in their 7th semester.
+Students electing the Technology and Innovation in Finance concentration of study must complete both MG-UY 3214 (Advanced Corporate Finance) in their 6th semester and MG-UY 4214 (Financial Strategy) in their 7th semester.

-To remain in good standing, candidates for the degree BS-BTM must satisfy the following requirements, in addition to NYUPoly requirements for a minimum term and cumulative 2.0 GPA in all courses:
+To remain in good standing, candidates for the degree BS-BTM must satisfy the following requirements, in addition to NYU Tandon requirements for a minimum term and cumulative 2.0 GPA in all courses:

 - An average of C (2.0) or better in all MG courses must be maintained.